koda186/HTTPThreader/README.md

 # HTTPThreader
--A Vehicle Simulation using HttpServer and threading via mix-in.
+-A Vehicle Simulator using HttpServer and threading via mix-in.
 My original project is hosted on my bitbucket found at website below:
 ### https://roberteallen.com